 A study published in 1996 shuffled 100 Cleveland Clinic employees who self-reported catching colds into two groups.
 Fifty took lozenges containing 13.3 milligrams of zinc gluconate – the dosage of today’s Cold-Eeze and other over-the-counter lozenges – every two hours as long as they had cold symptoms.
 Fifty others took placebo lozenges.
 The study was double-blind, so neither patients nor researchers knew which patients had the placebo.
 The findings: the zinc group cleared symptoms more than three days earlier – 4.4 days versus 7.6 days of the placebo group, and, until that point, suffered fewer days with cough, headache, hoarseness, nasal congestion, and sore throat (fever, muscle aches, scratchy throat and sneezing remained similar during the cold’s duration).
 Zinc has side effects – “bad-taste reactions” (understandable) and, among 20 percent of those taking zinc, nausea.

-A 2010 study led by University of Leiden Medical researchers in the Netherlands sought to understand how zinc inhibited that replication.
-The team reported that zinc inhibits a cousin of SARS-CoV-2: SARS-CoV, the original SARS of the 2003 outbreak.
+A 2010 study led by University of Leiden Medical researchers in the Netherlands sought to understand how zinc inhibited replication of a cousin of SARS-CoV-2: SARS-CoV, the original SARS of the 2003 outbreak.
 Click through for details, which get into the biochemical nitty-gritty, but the gist is that zinc throws a wrench in the virus’s RNA-synthesis machine.

 Now, there are caveats with zinc.
 First, like everything else, there can be too much of a good thing – more than 150 milligrams a day for adult.
 That’s about 11 lozenges; the recommended zinc-lozenge maximum for adults being six and just four for children ages 12-17 (research has shown younger children to not benefit from taking zinc).
 Second, zinc nasal sprays shouldn’t be used, Tullberg says.
 In 2009, the U.S. Food and Drug Administration warned against such products because people who used them lost their sense of smell.